mobxjs/mobx/docs/faq/faq.md

 ##### Can I record states and re-hydrate them?

-Yes, see [createTransformer](http://mobxjs.github.io/mobx/refguide/create-transformer.html) for some examples.
+Yes, see [createTransformer in mobx-utils](https://github.com/mobxjs/mobx-utils)for some examples.

 ##### Can you tell me how it works?